oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 TOSCA's modularity features allow some service design decisions to be made by an orchestrator at deployment time rather than by a service designer at service design time.
-TOSCA also allows for the definition of abstract components that hide technology and vendor-specific implementation details, via mechanisms such as derivation of types and substitution of nodes.
+TOSCA also allows for the definition of abstract components that hide technology and vendor-specific implementation details.
 The choice of how to *implement* abstract components can be left to the orchestrator at deployment time.
 This further increases the value of TOSCA as a technology and vendor-neutral technology language orchestration.
 TOSCA supports the use of *policies* to guide the service design decisions made by orchestrators at deployment time.

-### 2.2.4 TOSCA is Domain-Independent <a name=tosca-is-domain-independent></a>
+### 2.2.4 TOSCA is Domain-Independent

 Since the fundamental abstraction defined by the TOSCA language is a *graph*, TOSCA is not tied to any specific application domain.
 For example,